cosmos/sdk-tutorials/academy/4-my-own-chain-exer/can-play-exer.md

 # Exercise - Query - Help Find a Correct Move

-Since sending transactions includes costs, how do you assist participants in making sure they at least don't make a wrong move?
+Since sending transactions includes costs, how do you assist participants in making sure they at least do not make a wrong move?

 ## Think